Oxford Entry Requirements

 Prohibited Items

-- Meat and dairy products from most non-EU countries - prohibited to prevent disease
+- Meat and dairy products from most non-EU countries - prevents foot-and-mouth disease

 Restricted Items

-- Archaeological artifacts and cultural goods - may require export licenses from country of origin
+- Cultural artifacts - may require export permits from country of origin

 Health Requirements